How does it work? It's simple.

 Create your event.
 Invite your friends to attend and donate.
 Serve your budget feast on just $2 a head.

 Gain a small glimpse into a world with limited choices.

 And raise funds that help fight poverty.

-Dine Below the Line is simple: invite friends, colleagues, or family over, cook a meal valued at $2 per head and ask your guests to donate what they’d normally pay for a meal when eating out! $2 is the Australian equivalent of the extreme poverty line and we’re raising much-needed funds for work that helps end poverty.
+Dine Below the Line is simple: invite friends, colleagues, or family over, cook a meal valued at $2 per head and ask your guests to donate what they’d normally pay for a meal when eating out! $2 is the Australian equivalent of the extreme poverty line and we’re raising much-needed funds for work that helps tackle poverty and injustice head on.

-Dine Below the Line gives you a chance to put change on the menu while engaging in meaningful conversations about poverty and the work that Oaktree does.
+Dine Below the Line gives you a chance to bring change to the table while engaging in meaningful conversations about poverty, injustice and the work that Oaktree does.
 By the end of it you’ll know that you’ve made a big impact.
 Click on the button below to sign up!

-Dine Below the Line is a campaign by Oaktree as part of our Live Below the Line campaign.
-We’re young people leading a movement to end poverty, by doing just what you’ll do around your dinner table: learning about inequality, feeling frustrated, and then sitting up and doing something about it.
+Dine Below the Line is a campaign run by Oaktree as part of our Live Below the Line campaign.
+We’re young people leading a movement to combat injustice by doing just what you’ll do around your dinner table: learning about inequality, feeling frustrated, and then sitting up and doing something about it.
 To learn more about the work that we do, click here.